 IBB Sponsor: IBB sponsorship opportunities range from launching new initiatives for interdisciplinary groups at the forefront of biosciences and bioengineering, to enabling undergraduate and K-12 student participation in cutting-edge research projects.

-K2I Fellowship Program: K2I facilitates a number of fellowships and scholarships, which are funded by industry, for well qualified graduate students.
+Ken Kennedy Institute Fellowship Program: The Ken Kennedy Institute facilitates a number of fellowships, which are funded by industry, for well qualified graduate students.